-Dr Neo Ledibane (neo.ledibane@up.ac.za)
+Dr Neo Ledibane (Neo.Ledibane@up.ac.za)

 The Master of Science degrees (MSc) are aimed at professionals who wish to advance their careers in research.
 In the case of the MSc degrees offered at the SHSPH, the orientation is toward the Health Sciences.
-For the MSc Epidemiology and Biostatistics, there are 150 out of 180 credits available for the full research dissertation.
-For the MSc Environmental Health, all the 180 credits are for the full dissertation.
+For the MSc (Epidemiology) Epidemiology and Biostatistics programme, there are 150 out of 180 credits available for the full research dissertation.
+For the MSc (Epidemiology) Environmental Health, all the 180 credits are for the full dissertation.

-The MMed (Public Health Medicine) and MMed (Occupational Medicine) degrees are professional qualifications available to medical practitioners who hold an approved specialist training post with the University.
-These degrees are completed over four years and 180 out of a total of 480 credits are available for the full dissertation.
+The MMed (Public Health Medicine) and MMed (Occupational Medicine) degrees are professional qualifications available to medical practitioners who hold an approved specialist training post with the Gauteng Department of Health/ University of Pretoria.
+These degrees are completed over four years and 180 out of a total of 480 credits are allocated to the full dissertation.

-The emphasis in the MSc degree is on the assessment of the student's proficiency in conducting research and preparing a written dissertation, as well as a journal manuscript.
-The scope and depth of the dissertation for an MSc/MMed degree is roughly twice as much as that which is required for an MPH mini-dissertation.
+The emphasis in the MSc degree is on the assessment of the student's proficiency in conducting research and preparing a journal-based dissertation.
+Consult the Faculty website for further details re the format of the dissertation, etc. The scope and depth of the dissertation for an MSc/MMed degree is roughly twice as much as that which is required for an MPH mini-dissertation.

-The research methods used for the MSc Epidemiology and Biostatistics depend on a solid understanding of Biostatistics and Epidemiology, and on an advanced knowledge of the content area in which research will be conducted.
-This basic core learning takes place while completing the BSc Hons Epidemiology and Biostatistics programme.
-If an applicant has completed two courses of Epidemiology and two courses of Biostatistics, with an aggregate mark of at least 60%, then the applicant may apply directly for admission to the MSc Epidemiology and Biostatistics, without having to complete the BSc Hons Epidemiology and Biostatistics as a prerequisite.
+The research methods used for the MSc Epidemiology and Biostatistics depend on a solid understanding of Biostatistics and Epidemiology, and on an advanced knowledge of the content area in which the research will be conducted.
+This basic core learning occurs during the BSc Honours Epidemiology and Biostatistics programme.
+If an applicant has completed two courses of Epidemiology and two courses of Biostatistics as well as the Surveys course), with an aggregate mark of at least 60%, then the applicant may apply directly for admission to the MSc Epidemiology and Biostatistics, without having to complete the BSc Hons Epidemiology and Biostatistics as a prerequisite.

 The MSc Environmental Health has been designed for students, with an at least 60% average in an Honours degree in the Natural Sciences disciplines, who wish to carry out further scientific research in the public health context.
-Their research topic will build on their Hons level skills and learning.
+Their research topic will build on their Honours level skills and learning.

-MSc degrees available
+MSc degrees available at the SHSPH

 There are three MSc degrees offered at the SHSPH.
-All three degrees require a substantial research dissertation and a relevant Hons degree for admission.
+All three degrees require a substantial research dissertation and a relevant Honours degree for admission.

-MSc Epidemiology and Biostatistics
+MSc (Epidemiology) Epidemiology and Biostatistics (10253336)

 This course focuses on epidemiological and biostatistical methods in public health.
 Students could continue towards a PhD in Epidemiology at a future stage.
-Five research focus areas are offered and students register for one only:
+Students must select one of the following research focus areas and register for the individual relevant modules (see 'Module Content' list for each focus area Table):

 - Public Health Epidemiology

-- Clinical Epidemiology and Evidence-based Medicine
+- Clinical Epidemiology and Evidence-Based Medicine

 - Field Epidemiology

 - Monitoring and Evaluation

 - Occupational and Environmental Health Epidemiology